arthurmf/arthurmf/README.md

 * 🎓  MSc in Artificial Intelligence applied to NLP - [University of São Paulo (USP)](https://www5.usp.br/)
 * 🚀  I'm currently working on [Gabriel Money](http://gabriel.money/)
 * 🧠  I'm currently diving into 🦀 **Rust Programming** to push the boundaries of **Serverless** technologies.
 Some might say that I have a crush on <img src="https://icon.icepanel.io/AWS/svg/Compute/Lambda.svg" width="18" height="18" alt="Lambda"/> functions.
+* 🤖  Also, I’ve been exploring multi-agent systems to create automations that simulate collaborative tasks.
+I enjoy experimenting with frameworks like [**CrewAI**](https://www.crewai.com/) to build workflows where agents interact dynamically to achieve complex objectives

 ### Skills